meghana-kshirsagar/treemtl/README.md

 taskNames: cell array with names of tasks, will be used while displaying results

-taskFiles: cell array with paths to csv files containing training data
+taskFiles: cell array with paths to .mat/.csv files containing training data

-testFiles: cell array with paths to csv files containing test data
+testFiles: cell array with paths to .mat/.csv files containing test data

 numClus:   number of clusters to assume.
 Run with a value that is about half the number of tasks.